dszeto/heroku-buildpack-pio/README.md

 [Install PredictionIO locally](https://predictionio.incubator.apache.org/install/) and [download an engine template](https://predictionio.incubator.apache.org/start/download/) from the [gallery](https://predictionio.incubator.apache.org/gallery/template-gallery/).
 This can be as simple as downloading the source from Github and expanding it on your local computer.

+See [UPDATING](UPDATING.md) to port an engine from PIO 0.9 to 0.10.

 `cd` into the engine directory, and ensure it is a git repo:

 ```bash